 The seat of the Hosso sect, founded in 680 by emperor Tenmui, was transferred to Nara in 718.
 It is one of the oldest and most worshipped temples in the city.
 It was severely damaged in several fires, but the final reconstruction took place in 1528.

-On the spot, it is worth to look at the originally preserved Eastern Pagoda, named Toto.
+On the spot, it is worth looking at the originally preserved Eastern Pagoda, named Toto.
 It is 34 meters high and consists of three storeys.
 The main Kondo pavilion (from 1635) houses the bronze triad of Buddha Yakushima (from 697).

 From Kintetsu Train Station, you can get to the temple by train.
 Take the Kintetsu Nara train and get to Yamato-Saidaiji Station.
 Then transfer to the Kintetsu Kashihara train and get off at Nisinokyo Station.
 The whole trip will take about 25 minutes and will cost 260 yen (2.3$).